 The game was even covered by a reporter for the Washington Blade, Cynthia Yockey, who along with a 14-year-old boy was the only person to have solved it by November 1989.
 A copy of that article is available below.

 In addition, Ralph made another version of the game called “Murder on Mainstreet” and sold it through Heizer Software.
-Knowing an LGBT related game might not be picked up by them, she “straightened up” the game.
+Knowing an LGBT related game might not be picked up by them, they “straightened up” the game.

 “I took Caper in the Castro and I made a copy of it, and then I went through it card by card by card and made it straight… I straightened it [laughter], and I took out all the gay references.
 I took out all the references to the Castro, all the inside jokes, everything, and I renamed it Murder on Main Street.
 I sold it to Heizer Software, and I made, I mean, not a lot of money, but I made a steady income for many years from that program.
 It always cracked me up that these people were loving this game and buying it and had no idea it was actually an LGBT game [laughter].”